spilornis-ng/Mitogenome_geneious/README.md

 Please note that Step 5 is common for both the case scenarios.

-Scripts to run the pipeline on linux and HPC will be uploaded soon.

 ## Mitogenome recovery using reference nuclear and mitgenome

 ### Step 1 - Download the reference genomes and indexing (bwa)